 - 173. Ms. Ashby repeats and realleges each and every allegation made in the above paragraphs in this complaint as if fully set forth herein. - 174.
-As described above, Defendants retaliated and/or discriminated against Ms. Ashby for engaging in protected activities pursuant to 42 USC § 1981, including being abruptly denied

-175. As a result of the acts and conduct complained of herein, Ms. Ashby has suffered and will continue to suffer damages including but not limited to economic and pecuniary losses (past and future) - such as income, salary, benefits, bonuses, commission, and other compensation that her employment entailed; severe emotional, psychological and physical stress, distress, anxiety, pain and suffering; the inability to enjoy life's pleasures; and other non-pecuniary losses and special damages.
+As described above, Defendants retaliated and/or discriminated against Ms. Ashby for engaging in protected activities pursuant to 42 USC § 1981, including being abruptly denied and will continue to suffer damages including but not limited to economic and pecuniary losses (past and future) - such as income, salary, benefits, bonuses, commission, and other compensation that her employment entailed; severe emotional, psychological and physical stress, distress, anxiety, pain and suffering; the inability to enjoy life's pleasures; and other non-pecuniary losses and special damages.